 Rely on sound guidance for developing airport infrastructure that balances capacity with demand and efficiently meets user requirements while keeping up with evolving technology.

 Offer your customers the most accurate CO2 emissions data.
-CO2 Connect provides users with CO2 emissions calculations based on a best practice methodology.
+IATA CO2 Connect provides users with CO2 emissions calculations based on a best practice methodology.
 It incorporates airline data such as fuel burn, cabin design, and much more.

 Acquire the new skills needed to meet the challenges of the road to recovery, from safety management to emergency planning and risk management.